bartvandebiezen/css-conventions/css-conventions.md

 ### Names of media queries should be based on human ergonomics.

-- There are major and minor ranges or breakpoints.
+- There are major and minor ranges.
 - Major ranges should be based on human ergonomics.
 - If human ergonomics is not directly applicable, describe media queries as objects close to the human body as possible.
 - Minor ranges (a.k.a. tweak points) are based on size differences within major ranges.